-\end{thm} \begin{sketch} The proof sketch is as follows. \begin{itemize} \item With a high probability, the algorithm resets itself within $16 D U(\Delta_m)$ time steps after $m$-th changepoint. \item By the nonintervening property and sublinear DT regret of the base algorithm, the expected regret between $m$-th and $(m+1)$-th changepoint is $\sqrt{2LKM(T_{m+1}-T_{m})}$. \item The desired bound is yielded by summing the regret over all change points and using the Cauchy–Schwarz inequality and $\sum_m (T_m - T_{m-1}) \le T$. \end{itemize} The formal proof is found in Appendix \ref{subsec:regret_abrupt}. \end{sketch} Theorem \ref{thm:regret_abrupt} implies that the \AADWIN{}-bandit learns the environment when the changes are infrequent (i.e., $M = o(T)$) and the changes are detectable.
-In the single-play case (i.e., $L = 1$), this bound matches many existing active algorithms, such as those in \cite{DBLP:conf/aistats/0013WK019,besson2020efficient}.
+\komiyama{(todo update this)} \begin{sketch} The proof sketch is as follows. \begin{itemize} \item With a high probability, the algorithm resets itself within $16 \wasD U(\Delta_m)$ time steps after $m$-th changepoint there exists a corresponding reset. \item By the sublinear drift-tolerant regret of the algorithm the expected regret between $m$-th and $(m+1)$-th changepoint is $\tilde{O}(\sqrt{K(T_{m+1}-T_{m})})$, where we have used the standard discussion of distribution-independent regret (c.f., p32 in \cite{bubeckthesis}) that utilizes the Cauchy-Schwarz inequality. \item The desired bound is yielded by summing the regret over all change points and another application of the Cauchy-Schwarz inequality on $\sum_m (T_m - T_{m-1}) \le T$. \end{itemize} The formal proof is found in Appendix \ref{subsec:regret_abrupt}. \end{sketch} Theorem \ref{thm:regret_abrupt} implies that the \AADWIN{}-bandit learns the environment when the changes are infrequent (i.e., $M = o(T)$) and the changes are detectable.
+This bound matches many existing active algorithms, such as those in \cite{DBLP:conf/aistats/0013WK019,besson2020efficient}.

 We next analyze the performance of \AADWIN-bandit with a gradually changing environment.
 We employ a technique similar to that in Section \ref{subsec:adwin_gradual} for single-stream ADWIN.
 We first describe the global changes in a gradually changing environment and then state a regret bound.